Zero- and Few-shot Sound Event Localization and Detection: Method

 \subsection{Embed-ACCDOA model}

-To achieve zero-shot SELD tasks, a CLAP model can be used to obtain embeddings in single source cases.
+To achieve zero-shot SELD tasks, a CLAP model can output embeddings in single source cases.
 However, CLAP models are not designed to output each embedding of sound events in overlapping cases.
-To output embeddings and the corresponding DOAs in overlapping cases, we propose an embed-ACCDOA model that outputs an embedding and an ACCDOA vector in each track.
-The model is trained to output an oracle CLAP embedding and an oracle ACCDOA vector in a track, given a multichannel spectrogram $\Vec{X} \in {\mathbb{R}}^{M \times F \times T}$.
+To obtain embeddings and the corresponding DOAs in overlapping cases, we propose an embed-ACCDOA model, which outputs an embedding and an ACCDOA vector in each track.
+The model is trained to output an oracle CLAP embedding and its corresponding ACCDOA vector in a track, given a multichannel spectrogram $\Vec{X} \in {\mathbb{R}}^{M \times F \times T}$.
 The embed-ACCDOA format is formulated by embeddings, $\Vec{E} \in {\mathbb{R}}^{D \times N \times T}$, and ACCDOA vectors, $\Vec{P} \in {\mathbb{R}}^{3 \times N \times T}$.

 Each ACCDOA vector of a track is represented by three nodes corresponding to the sound event location in the $x$, $y$, and $z$ axes~\cite{shimada2021accdoa}.
 Let $\Vec{a} \in {\mathbb{R}}^{N \times T}$ be activities, whose reference value is ${a}_{nt}^{*} \in \{0, 1\}$, i.e., it is 1 when the event is active and 0 when inactive.
 Also, let $\Vec{R} \in {\mathbb{R}}^{3 \times N \times T}$ be Cartesian DOAs, where the length of each Cartesian DOA is 1, i.e., $||\Vec{R}_{nt}|| = 1$ when a track $n$ is active. $||\cdot||$~is the L2 norm.
 An ACCDOA vector is formulated as follows~\cite{shimada2021accdoa}: